sslotsky/next-scripts/video-3.1/script.md

 ![Slide 2: Section Summary Slide](./slide-2-section-summary.png)

 We'll begin by building a store that contains our application state and has the ability to make updates to it.
-We'll then see how to bind our data store to the view layer using subscriptions.
+We'll then spend two lessons learning how to bind our data store to the view layer using subscriptions.
 We'll close with a reflection on the design decisions we made, like immutability and functional programming, as well as some of the limits of our design.

 ![Slide 3: Title Slide](./slide-3-title.png)